Forestville, South Australia

 Forestville is an inner southwestern suburb of Adelaide in the City of Unley.
 It is traversed by Brown Hill Creek and the Glenelg tram line.

+The prominent horse breeder William Harper Formby (1818–1892) was an early settler in the area, occupying much of Section 53 on the Bay Road.

-Former NBL franchise and current Premier League club, the Forestville Eagles, are named after the suburb.
+Former NBL franchise and later Premier League club, the Forestville Eagles, are named after the suburb.

+Forestville is also the location of a stop on the Glenelg tram line.